2008 Brazilian Grand Prix: Background

 Former Formula One team owner Eddie Jordan created controversy when he said that "if Massa tries to take him out as he did in Japan in order to steal the title then Lewis has to be ready for it", adding: "If he tries that on then Lewis has to turn his wheel into Massa to ensure he does not finish the race either – he has to take his wheel off."
 Both Hamilton and Massa rejected the comments, with Massa saying: "Playing dirty has never been part of my game.
 I don't want anything to do with it.
 The only thing on my mind is winning the race."

 The weekend marked David Coulthard's final race.
 Coulthard's Red Bull RB4 was decorated in the colours of "Wings for Life", a charity dedicated to raising awareness of spinal cord injuries.
 Coulthard said: "I'm dedicating my last race to the vision of making paraplegia curable."
 Red Bull Racing received approval from the Fédération Internationale de l'Automobile, Formula One's governing body, to run Coulthard's car in different colours than his teammate Mark Webber.
 This was the last Formula One race broadcast by ITV in the United Kingdom and Telecinco in Spain; the rights went to the BBC and La Sexta, respectively, for 2009.
 It was also the last race for the Honda team before they withdrew from Formula One due to the 2008 financial crisis.

+Championship permutations

+After losing the championship to Kimi Räikkönen by one point at the same venue the previous season, Hamilton found himself in his second championship battle in just his second season.
+Prior to the race, he led the championship by seven points from Massa, meaning that he only needed a fifth place to succeed.
+If he won the championship, he would become the youngest World Drivers' Champion aged 23 years and 300 days.
+Meanwhile, Massa also had the opportunity to win his first drivers' championship and become the first Brazilian World Champion since Ayrton Senna in 1991.

+The championship would have been won by either of the top two drivers in the following manners: